TitanRobotics/2022-FRC-2013/README.md

 ### Windows

-This is actually the hardest to install, but not horrible.
+You have Two Options!

+One is to try out [Github for Windows](http://windows.github.com/).
+I haven't used it myself, but you can try it!
+Don't forget to install __Git Flow__ too!

-Start out by installing the latest version of [Git for Windows](http://code.google.com/p/msysgit/downloads/detail?name=Git-1.8.0-preview20121022.exe&can=2&q=full+installer+official+git).
+Otherwise, start out by installing the latest version of [Git for Windows](http://code.google.com/p/msysgit/downloads/detail?name=Git-1.8.0-preview20121022.exe&can=2&q=full+installer+official+git).
+This is a bit harder to set up, but I have it running on my machine and it works like a charm.
 When the installation starts, you want to choose all the default options, please make no modifications.
 So, you should use Git Bash only, Checkout Windows-Style Commit Unix-Style line endings, etc.

-Now to install Git Flow:
+####Now to install Git Flow!

+Specific install instructions for GitHub for Windows can be found [here](https://github.com/nvie/gitflow/wiki/Windows).

+Otherwise, try the instructions below:

 Download and install `getopt.exe` from the [util-linux package](http://gnuwin32.sourceforge.net/packages/util-linux-ng.htm) into `C:\Program Files\Git\bin`.
 (Only `getopt.exe`, the others util-linux files are not used).
 Also install `libintl3.dll` from the Dependencies package, into the same directory.